1inch/limit-order-protocol/description.md

         # 128 bytes of predicate 3 calldata
         ```

     - `or(uint256 offsets, bytes calldata data)` - combines several predicates and returns `true` when at least one predicate is valid.
-The packing logic is the same as for `and` predicate.
+The packing logic is the same as for the `and` predicate.

-        > **Note**: The `or` predicate is limited with 8 operands.
-Chain several and predicates to extend the limit.
+        > **Note:** The `or` predicate is limited to 8 operands.
+To extend the limit, chain several `or` predicates.
         >
     - `not(bytes calldata data)` - returns `true` if the calldata execution result is 0.

 3. Custom conditions
-    - `arbitraryStaticCall(address target, bytes calldata data)` - the calldata is executed on third-party contract (`target`) and should return any `uint256` number.
+    - `arbitraryStaticCall(address target, bytes calldata data)` - executes the `calldata` on a third-party contract (`target`) and should return a `uint256` number.

-        > **Note**: The call is executed with `staticcall` and reverts if state change happens.
-That means that only view calls are allowed.
+        > Note: The call is executed using `staticcall` and will revert if any state changes occur.
+Therefore, only view calls are permitted.
         >

 **Example 1**

-Stop-loss and take profit conditions for the single limit order
+Stop-loss and take profit conditions can be set for a limit order

 ```jsx
 // Build condition => (daiPrice < 1000) or (daiPrice > 2000)